tersesystems/terse-logback/README.md

 logger.debug(userMarker, "Hello world, I am debug and only log for user 28");
 ```

 This works especially well with a configuration management service like [Launch Darkly](https://docs.launchdarkly.com/docs/java-sdk-reference#section-variation), where you can [target particular users](https://docs.launchdarkly.com/docs/targeting-users#section-assigning-users-to-a-variation) and set up logging based on the user variation.

+The LaunchDarkly blog has [best practices for operational flags](https://launchdarkly.com/blog/operational-flags-best-practices/):

+> Verbose logs are great for debugging and troubleshooting but always running an application in debug mode is not viable.
+The amount of log data generated would be overwhelming.
+Changing logging levels on the fly typically requires changing a configuration file and restarting the application.
+A multivariate operational flag enables you to change the logging level from WARNING to DEBUG in real-time.

-For example, you can set up a factory like so:
+But we can give an example using the Java SDK.
+You can set up a factory like so:

 ```java
 import ch.qos.logback.classic.Logger;